 “Photos and videos that you receive from people you follow will appear immediately.
 If someone you’re not following sends you a photo or video on Instagram, it will go to your requests so you can decide if you want to view it.”

 Want to privately notify the winner of a contest?
 Send them an image that lets them know they won.

 Did someone say free content?
 Yes!
 Free content!
 Make the most of the Instagram direct feature by asking people to send you their pictures.
 Again, hashtags are great, but as much as you may try, people will make up their own hashtags about your brand with the hope that you will still see it.
 The direct message feature removes this barrier.
 I’m not saying the branded hashtag is dead – let’s not get crazy here – still make the most of them.
 It’s just easier now for:

 - Fashion brands to see how buyers are incorporating products in an #OOTD (outfit of the day) selfie.

 - Auto brands to experience the pride people have towards their cars.

 - Sports teams to connect with fans in real-time.

 I’m a big fan of customer service via social.
 If people are jumping to social to complain about a brand, then they should be able to find a solution there as well.
-In some situations a picture is worth a thousand words.
-So, if I receive a package from DSW and the shoes are in less than fabulous condition – I can show them the problem.
+In some situations, a picture is worth a thousand words.
+So, if I receive a package from DSW and the shoes are in less than a fabulous condition – I can show them the problem.
 Or, if my Time Warner Cable box refuses to give me the Internet access I pay for, I can send them a picture of the lights that are red, green or blinking on my wireless router.
 The list is endless, but the bottom line is that brands can now solve problems more effectively and in a private way.

 I don’t know many brands that enjoy arguing with customers in public – especially if there are pictures involved.
 Starting an awesome conversation because of an image is another story, however.